openl2m/openl2m/docs/code/switches_app/snmp.rst

 EasySnmp Library use
 --------------------

 We use the Session() interface from the Python "Easy SNMP" library.
 This calls the net-snmp package of the OS.
 Use of the native library gives significant performance improvements over the pure Python *pysnmp* library.
 The EasySNMP documentation has helpful examples.
+This session is stored in *SnmpConnector()._snmp_session*

 Vlan manipulation via snmp requires dealing with bitmap field that are represented in OctetString snmp data types.
 EasySNMP has a hard time dealing with this due to how it internally translates everything to/from Unicode strings.